DOREMUS-ANR/knowledge-base/linked-data/README.md

 --> The pivot graph file contains only the certain links (see "infos-linking" document for more details).

---> The v2 of the pivot graph contains all unique works (not linked during the linking process) plus all works with certain links.
+--> The v3 of the pivot graph contains all unique works (not linked during the linking process) plus all works with certain links (all links with threshold 1)

 --> Detailed description of the linking strategies, results, errors and statistics in the "infos-linking-2018-02-14.txt" document.